How Is Rent Control Defined?

 The theory behind rent control is to allow certain tenants to reside in an area that they may have otherwise been priced out of.
 For example, an elderly woman who has been living in an apartment for the last fifty years would be forced to move if there were no rent control laws because the area she is living in has become very desirable and expensive.
 Due to rent control, the tenant can expect a small, steady rent increase and will not one day be hit with a notice that their rent is increasing by $1,000.

-- Tenant Move Out: In most cases, once a rent controlled tenant moves out of the unit, the unit becomes deregulated.
-The landlord then has the ability to charge the free market rent for the unit.
+- Tenant Move Out: In most cases, once a rent-controlled tenant moves out of the unit, the unit becomes deregulated.
+The landlord then can charge the free market rent for the unit.
 There are exceptions to this rule.
-In New York City, if a rent controlled tenant moves out and the building has six units or more, the unit goes from being rent controlled to being rent stabilized.
+In New York City, if a rent-controlled tenant moves out and the building has six units or more, the unit goes from being rent controlled to being rent stabilized.

 - High Rent Threshold: Certain rent control laws allow an apartment to become deregulated once it reaches a certain monthly rent.
 In New York City, this amount is $2,700 a month.